Daniel Beltrá has been profiled and his photos used by many publications and news outlets including:

 Daniel presents at Photo Center NW for the Blue Earth Alliance’s exhibition “Art as Activism.”

-LensFlare35.com interviews Daniel about his career and recent work in a podcast.
+LensFlare35.com interviews Daniel about his career and recent work in a video podcast.

 Outside magazine’s blog writes about Daniel’s work for the Prince’s Rainforests Project ahead of the UN’s Copenhagen Climate Change conference in December 2009.